Updated: Apr 17

 Our resident retreat photographer Lizzie Churchill wrote this blog piece on her experience at our first ever Yoga & Wild Swim retreat in September 2018, here's what she had to say about her experience with us.

-As a fan of yoga, swimming and the beach it didn’t take me long to make a decision about joining Lauren on her Yoga & Wild Swim retreat
+As a fan of yoga, swimming and the beach it didn’t take me long to make a decision about joining The Salt Sisterhood on their Yoga & Wild Swim retreat

 So why a Yoga & Swim retreat?
 Well, I cannot think of a better way to promote and demonstrate improved wellbeing than to surround yourself with good company, wild swimming, a healthy diet and mindful yoga.
 I often speak about my love of the sea and how being in, on, or by the sea is like an escape and I’d never really thought about why that was.
 I guess I didn’t really think I needed a reason, it just always had been and always will be how I feel but during our retreat Lauren recommended a book that has well and truly amazed me; Blue Mind is an incredible body of scientific research that proves our mental and physical health is directly effected by the water.